vitabaks/docs/docs/management/basic-commands.md

 **Service**

 :::note
 In a clustered environment, there is no need to manage PostgreSQL services separately, as Patroni handles this automatically.
-See Patroni "[Service](#service-operations)" section.
+See the [Patroni](#patroni) section.
 :::

 **logs**